hoangsvit/eplus.dev/clxwn1m5f000008mgcay7gnfh.md

 ### Job Details:

 ■Position : Backend Developer Leader
-■Job ID : 24407

 ■Job Description : &lt;Responsibility&gt;

 \- You will be in charge of Leader for Web develomemnt project.
 &lt;Job detail&gt;
 \- Take part of the core development team, designing, developing, and maintaining backend and